How Much Snow Can Your Roof Take? (Indiana Home Guide)

 Why Is Lake-Effect Snow So Much Harder on Indiana Roofs?

-Lake-effect snow is harder on Indiana roofs because of its high density, which weighs six times more than regular snow.
+Lake-effect snow is harder on Indiana roofs because of its high density, which can weigh several times more than dry snow.
 This heavy snow occurs when cold air moves across Lake Michigan's warmer waters, picking up massive amounts of moisture before dumping it on South Bend, Elkhart, Mishawaka, Goshen, and surrounding areas.

 The moisture content makes all the difference.
 Regular snow falls light and fluffy in cold temperatures, but lake-effect snow arrives heavy and wet, almost like slush.
 It compacts immediately upon landing and often refreezes into an ice-like layer.